Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/countermeasures.md

 the corresponding indicator light will illuminate.

 > 💡 Both chaff and flare can be used simultaneously provided a mixed
-> chaff/flare loadout is used.
+> chaff and flare loadout is used.

 ### Ripple Switch